-What do I get as a CSA member?

 We are a no dig farm so no digging please! – the only time spades will be involved is when we put compost on the veg beds.

 No problem, that’s ok, doing the farm work is not a necessity for members.
-As long as you are able to come pick up your box or have a friend do so you’ll get your veg.

-What is no-dig?
+-What is no-dig?

 No-dig is simple; you just don’t dig, you don’t turn the soil, you don’t disturb the soil flora and fauna, you don’t dig in mulch materials.
 We do cultivate the soil using hoes but we leave the worms to pull down organic materials once we’ve spread compost out with rakes (top-dressing).